mayankkaushik187/SouveStop/README.md

-# E-Commerce-
+# SouveStop

 ## This project was built for learning purposes!!
-## It is a E-Commerce Website called SouveStop
+## It is an E-Commerce Website called SouveStop

 # Getting Started with Create React App